sintaxi/phonegap/Windows Phone/README.md

 -- If you do not see it, you may have to select the top level 'Visual C#' to see it
 - Build and Run it!

+-- Also, if you prefer, you may add the project instead to the "Silverlight for Windows Phone" subfolder of "Visual C#".
+This is up to you, and only affects where the GapAppStarter template is shown when creating a new project.

 Note!!!
 ---

 When you add or remove files/folders in the www folder you will need to do the following

-- ensure the new item is included in the project ( Content ) -- Do not modify the GapSourceDictionary.xml file which is included in the project, it is auto-generated for you when you build.
+- ensure the new item is included in the project ( Content ) This includes ALL images/css/html/js/* and anything that you want available at runtime.
+-- Do not modify the GapSourceDictionary.xml file which is included in the project, it is auto-generated for you when you build.